cdelorme/system-setup/docs/linux/dev.md

     (while true; do feh -q --no-fehbg --bg-fill $(find "${HOME}/.wallpaper" -type f | sort -R | tail -1) && sleep 300; done;) &

-_Or adjust the directorie to pull pictures from as desired._
+_Or adjust the directory to pull pictures from as desired._

 ### urxvt configuration